Title: Mavourneen Todd Anderson Papers

 Related Materials: OGLMC 764, Dwight Todd Papers

 Preferred Citation: (Description of Item).
 Mavourneen Todd Anderson Papers.
-OGLMC 1572, Box #, Folder #.
+OGLMC 1572.
 Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota.

-Finding Aid Revisions: Finding aid migrated to Archon in December 2013.
+Finding Aid Revisions: Finding aid added to Archon in December 2013.

 Collection Material Type: Personal Papers